 One of the biggest festivals in the world is about to hit Austin, Texas: The South by Southwest Festival (SXSW) starts on March 10 and runs through the 19th.
-SXSW brings more than a 100,00o people from around the globe to its festival showcases of music, film and interactive — and this year, a new addition of comedy.
+SXSW brings more than 100,00o people from around the globe to its festival showcases of music, film, and interactive — and this year, a new addition of comedy.

-If you’re coming to Austin for SXSW, here are some tips on where to get your food and drink on around town.
+If you’re coming to Austin for SXSW, here are some tips on where to get your food and drink around town.